edgedb/edgedb/docs/datamodel/extensions.rst

 .. _ref_datamodel_using_extension:

-To enable these extensions, they need to be declared in the schema via ``using``
+To enable these extensions, add a ``using`` statement at the top level of your schema:
-statement:

 .. code:: sdl

     using extension auth;

 Standalone extensions